wayne-kirk-schmidt/sumologic-librarian/README.md

     1. You will need to turn on specific policies.

-'''
-       *   Administration -> Account -> Data Management
+       +  Administration -> Account -> Data Management -> Data Volume Accounting

-           *   Enable the data volume to turn on accounting information on the data being ingested.
-       *  Administration -> Security -> Policies
+       +  Administration -> Security -> Policies -> Activity Audit Records

-           *   Enable both the policies in "Sumo Logic Auditing" section
-               *   Enable Audit Records
-               *   Enable Search Audit Records
+       +  Administration -> Security -> Policies -> Search Audit Records
-'''

     2. Once this is done, then navigate to your library